 Staircases in grand houses make a pretty entertaining few hours for young children, don’t they?

 All that running up and down them, trying to slide down head first, poking heads through railings, pulling funny faces at rather serious ancestors and shouting ‘mama yook me’ from the top of the stairs as they try to climb a rather expensive and antique looking piano.
 Luckily there are some very understanding people out there.
-And our rather fab fun day out was topped up with some lentil tacos when we got back home – bliss.
+And our rather fab fun day out was topped up with some easy peasy Mexican Vegan Tacos (or Lentil Tacos as Freddy calls them) when we got back home – bliss.

 I love, love, love, love, love lentils and beans.